Official Arkansas State Songs

-According to the content of House Concurrent Resolution No. 1007 (HCR1007), the copyright dispute with "Arkansas" was resolved and "Arkansas" was restored as the Official State Song by House Concurrent Resolution No. 16 in 1963.
-"Arkansas" remained the Official State Song until 1987, when its designation was changed from Official State Song to Official State Anthem by House Concurrent Resolution No. 1003 (HCR1003).
+"Arkansas" remained the Official State Song, a bumpy road, until 1987, when its designation was changed from Official State Song to Official State Anthem by House Concurrent Resolution No. 1003 (HCR1003).
 The song copyright was turned over to the state and, today, "Arkansas" by Mrs. Eva Ware Barnett is the Official State Anthem of Arkansas.

 The Arkansas Traveler